Unity-Technologies/SynthDet/docs/NotebookInstructions.md

 conda install jupyter
 ```

-* You now need to create a kernel for your virtual environment, and add your virtual environment to Jupyter.
-Install the IPython kernel:
+* You now need to create a kernel for your virtual environment, and add your virtual environment to Jupyter:

 ```bash
 conda install -c anaconda ipykernel